brubcam/GEOG-464_Lab-7/Lab-7_README.md

 Last time, we made a simple webpage that linked to data in a *data/* folder.
 This time, we will be using the fetch API.

 > Javascript is a [synchronous](https://www.freecodecamp.org/news/synchronous-vs-asynchronous-in-javascript/), single-threaded language.
 Since it runs on a single thead, it can only execute one command at a time, meaning other commands need to wait a previous command's execution before running.
 Retrieving data from a server can be more complicated though, since once the HTTP request is made, JavaScript doesn't know how long the data (potentially on the other side of the world), will take to be retrieved, and will continue to run subsequent commands with or without it.
 You could go a long time learning and coding in JavaScript without engaging with [synchronicity/asynchronicity](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing), but that would limit you when it comes to dynamically retrieving data to populate something like a web map.
-The `fetch` method is used to accomodate JavaScript by telling it to continue running *only when the fetched data has been received*.
+The *fetch* method is used to accomodate JavaScript by telling it to continue running *only when the fetched data has been received*.

-> You might notice the above code includes `.then` notation, which have to do with [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+> You might notice the above code includes *.then* notation, which have to do with [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Promises allow you to create asynchronous processes in JavaScript, essentially "promising" the main action sequence that there will be a return value from this task at some point, and can result in success or failure.
 This is *asynchronous JavaScipt*, and has to do with JavaScript's [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), which is a [complex topic](https://www.youtube.com/watch?v=8aGhZQkoFbQ) that is beyond the scope of this lab.
 For the sake of this exercise though, we are using promises to await the data from GitHub, which could take some time depending on how accessible the server is, how large the dataset is, etc.

-- Call the `fetchData()` function from within your `loadMap()` function (be mindful of where inside the *loadMap* function you choose to call it!)
+- Call the `fetchData()` function from within your *loadMap()* function (be mindful of where inside the *loadMap* function you choose to call it!)

 The sample data you need has been made available on the lab source repo.
 You will want to pass the url for this dataset to your JS *fetch* method!

-- Visit the [URL for the sample data](https://github.com/geog-464/geog-464.github.io/blob/main/Amtrak_Stations.geojson) representing train stations.
+- Visit the [URL for the sample data](https://github.com/brubcam/GEOG-464_Lab-7/blob/main/DATA/data/train-stations.geojson) representing train stations.
-- Click **Raw**.
-This will give you a link to the actual data, rather than Github's rendering of it.
+- Click *Raw*.
+This will give you a link to the actual data, rather than GitHub's rendering of it.
-- Pass this URL as a string to the fetch method.
+- Paste the URL as a string to the *fetch* method.

 Once you've saved your script and reloaded your web browser, you should see loaded placemarks.
-That's a lot of placemarks!
+That's quite a bit of placemarks!

-- 📝 [Q1] Use the [free tileset providers reference](https://leaflet-extras.github.io/leaflet-providers/preview/) to add a new tilelayer of your choice to your map.
-The new tileset must be selectable from your baselayer selector widget.
+**Q1.
+Use the [free tileset providers reference](https://leaflet-extras.github.io/leaflet-providers/preview/) to add a new tilelayer of your choice to your map.** The new tileset must be selectable from your baselayer selector widget.
 You should be able to complete this pretty easily since a template is already provided for you.

-# Styling our layer(s)
+## Styling our layer(s)

-As you've already seen, GeoJSON data can be added to a leaflet map using the [geoJson](https://leafletjs.com/reference.html#geojson) method of the leaflet API (*L*).
-When referring to the linked documentation, we notice the method also accepts *Options*, which can be passed as additional keyword parameters.
-Unlike Python though, it's not as intuitive to pass keyword parameters to functions in JS...
-You can [make it work](https://exploringjs.com/impatient-js/ch_callables.html#named-parameters) however by passing them inside a JS object as an additional second argument...
+As you've already seen, GeoJSON data can be added to a Leaflet map using the [*GeoJSON*](https://leafletjs.com/reference.html#geojson) method of the leaflet API (*L.geoJSON()*).
+When referring to the linked documentation, we notice the method also accepts *options*, which can be passed as additional keyword parameters.
+Unlike Python though, it's not as intuitive to pass keyword parameters to functions in JavasScript...
+You can [make it work](https://exploringjs.com/js/book/ch_callables.html#named-parameters), however, by passing them inside a JS object as an additional second argument...

-We will start by passing two built-in *options* recognized by the *geoJson* method: *pointToLayer* and *style* (notice there are others as well such as [filter](https://leafletjs.com/reference.html#geojson-filter)).
+We will start by passing two built-in *options* recognized by the *geoJSON* method: *pointToLayer* and *style* (notice there are others as well, such as [*filter*](https://leafletjs.com/reference.html#geojson-filter)).
 (1) The *pointToLayer* parameter defines a function to convert GeoJSON points into Leaflet layers.
-(2) The *style* option will allow us to [style the leaflet layer](https://leafletjs.com/reference.html#path-option).
+(2) The *style* option will allow us to [style the Leaflet layer](https://leafletjs.com/reference.html#path-option).
 We will pass functions to these options which we will declare elsewhere.

 - Add the following JS object as an additional parameter in the *L.geoJson* function call, directly following the *json* argument: `{style: styleAll, pointToLayer: generateCircles}`.
 - Elsewhere in your script file, declare the functions you are calling (use template below):